cotton6996/DOS-Script/README.md

-# DDOS-Script
+# DOS-Script
-This is the start of my ddos scripts this is the old version it runs python3 and no additional packages i will not stand respondable for any illegal things done with this
+This is the start of my dos scripts this is the old version it runs python3 and no additional packages i will not stand respondable for any illegal things done with this